PigerDeus/conversionRomanNumbers/README.md

 single-page flask application for converting Roman numbers to Arabic and vice versa

 # Run application
-For run application in root project directory input:
+For run and build application in root project directory input:

- $ docker-compose up
+ $ docker-compose up --build

  # Run tests

  For run tests need run aplication as a demon:

 $ docker-compose up -d

  then

 $ docker exec -it server bash

 then

 $ python3 tests.py